-The addition of LED measures to the Bi-Annual Retailer Event and in the Annual Coupon initiative in July 2013 has had a positive impact on customer participation.- There was the added benefit of three LDC custom coded coupon options for LDCs to utilize in 2013.
-The Residential Demand Response program continues to be the largest contributor to demand savings in the Residential Program and has been generally well received by consumers.
-Unfortunately, there were no savings associated with the Energy Display attributed to LDCs in the OPA's 2012 verified results.
+The addition of LED measures to the Bi-Annual Retailer Event and in the Annual Coupon initiative in July 2013 has had a positive impact on customer participation.
+The Residential Demand Response program continues to be the largest contributor to demand savings in the Residential Program consumers.
+Unfortunately, there were no savings associated with the Energy Display attributed to LDCs in the OPA's 2012 verified results and this year's IHD analysis has yielded an estimate of no statistically significant energy savings.
 The Residential Program Portfolio is predominately a carryover of Initiatives from previous programs.
-It is mostly driven by retailers and contractors who may not have fully delivered what was anticipated.
+It is mostly driven by advertising and promotion by the LDC and working with our channel partners.
+We have seen retailers and contractors who have not fully delivered on these programs to the extent anticipated.
 Three new initiatives (Midstream Electronics, Midstream Pool Equipment and Home Energy Audit Tool) were not launched and subsequently removed from the schedule in 2013 with no new additions.
 Delays in communication with regards to Initiative offerings and results reporting have hampered LDCs abilities to engage customers and promote participation.